 Classified as a large dog breed, Pit bulls are not picky eaters.
 In fact, these canines would gobble up whatever you decide to place in their bowl.
 What pit bull owners need to realize is the fact that these dogs have certain nutritional requirements which are not similar to other dog breeds.
+What To Feed Pit Bulls?
+If you’re looking for some advices to feed your dog, you’ve come to the right place.

 Ideal Body Weight and Type for Pit bulls